 Sun and Heat

 Finally, sun and heat can be an issue for a roofing project as well.
 One of the main reasons for this is not because a hot roof can be difficult for a worker to walk on, but also because the intense heat can deteriorate the roofing membrane and lead to further damage due to foot traffic.
-Some roofing companies get around this by utilizing a raised walkway.
+Some residential roofing companies get around this by utilizing a raised walkway.
 Whatever strategy you go with, you should always visually inspect your roofing equipment after each use.